How Do Phages Improve the Microbiome?

 It is hypothesized that humans and other animals have adapted to select specific phages that give them a survival advantage against specific bacteria.
 It has been shown that sometimes phages insert genetic material into a friendly bacterium without killing it.
 This is called “prophagic lysogeny,” and offers the bacterium a survival advantage by improving its fitness and ability to defend against attack by other species of bacteriophages.

 When the body is not under infectious stress the phage preferentially uses lysogenic activity to reproduce.
 This is non-threatening to the host bacterium.
-Under times of infectious stress the phages favor a lytic function where they destroy the infected bacterium.
-It appears that communication between progenic bacterium, the bodies immune system induce the bacteriophage to favor lysogenic or lytic activity.
+Under times of infectious stress, the phages favor a lytic function where they destroy the infected bacterium.
+It appears that communication between progenic bacterium, and the body’s immune system induces the bacteriophage to favor lysogenic or lytic activity.

 Mucosal Membrane Intelligence: